 Spores that get into the human gut develop into mature bacteria.

-Another major cause of CDI is taking antibiotics, which can kill millions of beneficial micro-organisms in one’s gut.
-Colitis caused by Clostridium difficile is a major complication of prescribing antibiotics, according to research conducted by Baylor University and published on the National Institutes of Health’s website.
+Another major cause is taking antibiotics, which can kill millions of beneficial micro-organisms in the gut.
+Colitis caused by Clostridium difficile is a major complication of prescribing antibiotics, according to research conducted by Baylor University.

 Antibiotics cause a reduction in bacteria that normally reside in the colon.
-If an antibiotic-treated patient ingests C. difficile bacteria, this organism may proliferate in the colon because it is resistant to most antibiotics and because it does not have to compete with the normal bacteria for nutrients, the paper by Baylor researchers concludes.
+If an antibiotic-treated patient ingests C. difficile bacteria, this organism may proliferate in the colon because it's resistant to most antibiotics and because it doesn't have to compete with the normal bacteria for nutrients, the paper by Baylor researchers concludes.

-Ironically, in some cases, by administering certain antibiotics that target the C. difficile colony in the gut.
+Ironically, in some cases, it's treated by administering certain antibiotics that target the C. difficile colony in the gut.

-A more recent and progressive form of treatment involves taking a stool sample from a healthy individual and transplanting it into the colon of the patient with CDI.
-CDI can be treated in the vast majority of patients through a fecal transplantation procedure via colonoscopy, according to research published in the Journal of Clinical Gastroenterology.
+A more recent and progressive form of treatment involves taking a stool sample from a healthy individual and transplanting it into the colon of the patient.
+C. difficile can be treated in the vast majority of patients through a fecal transplantation procedure via colonoscopy, according to research published in the Journal of Clinical Gastroenterology.
 However, the FDA has issued warnings about this procedure because of the serious infections that have been linked to it.

-In some extreme cases, surgery is required to remove the infected part of the intestine.
-This happens only in one or two patients with CDI, according to statistics by the CDC.
+In extreme cases, surgery is required to remove the infected part of the intestine.

 Usually, elderly people who have taken several courses of antibiotics and have stayed for several stints in the hospital.